hyprland-community/hyprtheme/README.md

 # Hyprtheme

-works with themes installed at `~/.config/hypr/themes`
+works with themes installed at `~/.local/share/hyprtheme/themes`

-additional themes can be installed from [hyprland-community/theme-repo](https://github.com/hyprland-community/theme-repo)
+additional themes can be installed from [hyprland-community/theme-repo](https://github.com/hyprland-community/theme-repo) or from other repositories.

 <hr>